Voice Tracking Explained

 Save the voice track, it will then be uploaded to your station and added to your playlist.

-Finally, save your playlist to apply the changes.
-Now when your playlist airs, the recorded voice track will play like any other track.
-It will also be stored in your Media > Voice Tracking library.
+Finally, save to apply changes.
+When your playlist airs, the recorded voice track will play like any other track.
+And the voice track itself will be in Media > Voice Tracking.

 Managing Voice Tracks